Peter Sobotta

-Peter Sobotta (born January 11, 1987) is a retired Polish-born German professional mixed martial artist, who fought in the Welterweight division of the Ultimate Fighting Championship (UFC).
+Peter Sobotta (born January 11, 1987) is a retired Polish-born German professional mixed martial artist.
+Sobotta fought in the Welterweight division of the Ultimate Fighting Championship (UFC).
 A professional competitor since 2004, Sobotta has also formerly competed for KSW.

 Background

 Sobotta was born in Zabrze, Poland, on January 11, 1987, and grew up in the small German town of Balingen.
 His childhood hero was Jackie Chan, who inspired him to take up martial arts, beginning with judo and then Kung Fu and Tae Kwon Do.
 He then took up Muay Thai and Brazilian jiu-jitsu when an MMA school opened near his home town.

 Mixed martial arts career

 Early career

-Sobotta had his first professional mixed martial arts fight at the age of 17, and he compiled a record of 8–1, competing for several regional promotions across Europe before being signed by the UFC in 2009.
+Sobotta had his first professional mixed martial arts fight at the age of 17, and he compiled a record of 8–1, competing for several regional promotions across Europe, before being signed by the UFC in 2009.

 Ultimate Fighting Championship

 Sobotta made his promotional debut on June 13, 2009, at UFC 99 against Paul Taylor.
 After three rounds, Sobotta lost the fight via unanimous decision.

-Sobotta was scheduled to have his second UFC fight against DaMarques Johnson on November 14, 2009, at UFC 105, but due to a military commitment for Sobotta, the bout was canceled.
+Sobotta was expected to have his second UFC fight against DaMarques Johnson on November 14, 2009, at UFC 105, but, due to a military commitment for Sobotta, the fight was canceled.

 Instead, Sobotta fought James Wilks on June 12, 2010, at UFC 115, losing by unanimous decision (30–27, 30–28, 30–27).